 Take a quick look at your Facebook business page now – what does the URL in the browser bar look like?
 If it’s something like this:

-) then you’re missing an opportunity.
+(see all the numbers at the end?) then you’re missing an opportunity.
 In less than a minute you can easily change the web address of your Facebook page to something a bit more memorable, like www.facebook.com/kente-house-ghana.
 Click the ‘About’ tab below your Facebook cover photo, then click the Facebook Web Address option and type whatever you’d like to appear after the Facebook.com URL.

 Make your Facebook business page easy to find

 People looking for your brand on Facebook will be searching for your brand name.
 Keep things simple and make it easy for them to find you by using your brand name as your Page name.
 Don’t add unnecessary keywords—these will just make your Page look spammy rather than like a legitimate business presence for your brand.
 Your username should be consistent with your handle on other social channels will make it easier for people who already follow you elsewhere to track you down on Facebook.
 Like your Page name, your username should be closely related to the name of your business.